naver/splade/anserini_evaluation/README.md

 curl -s $SPLADE_URL | tar xvz -C $PATH_SPLADE_WEIGHTS
 ```

-We then consider that the path to the SPLADE weights is set to variable $PATH_SPLADE, continuing the example:
+We then consider that the path to the SPLADE weights is set to the variable $PATH_SPLADE, continuing the example:

 ```
 PATH_SPLADE=$PATH_SPLADE_WEIGHTS/$SPLADE_NAME
 ```

-## 1. Generating the document (jsonl) collection .
+## 1. Generating the document (jsonl) collection

 Now that we have everything setup we may start.
 Considering everything respects the setup, you may generate the document collection via: